joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Heuristic Buddy UX Scorecard.md

 1. [ ] If your JTBD spans more than one stage group, that’s great!
 Review your JTBD with a designer from that stage group for accuracy.
 Note: This stage group's designer cannot be your Heuristic Buddy.
 1. [ ] Consider whether you need to include additional scenarios related to onboarding.
 1. [ ] Ping your Heuristic Buddy and let them know it's ready for them to conduct the evaluation.
+1. [ ] Work with your Heuristic Buddy to ensure they'll be evaluating GitLab in the correct environment setup that is appropriate to a new user attempting to complete the JTBD that you've selected.

 ### Heuristic Buddy (Evaluator)